 "State School Aid Payment" means any payment of money the Academy receives from the State School Aid Fund established pursuant to Article IX, Section 11 of the Michigan Constitution of 1963 or under the State School Aid Act of 1979, as amended.
 "State" means the State of Michigan.

-"State Treasurer" means the office responsible for issuing funds to public school academies for State School Aid Payments pursuant to the School Aid Act of 1979, as amended.
+"State Treasurer" means the office responsible for issuing funds to public school academies and schools of excellence for State School Aid Payments pursuant to the School Aid Act of 1979, as amended.